sphero-inc/UNITY-PLUGIN/README.md

 First, the `Next Level` is a string of the name of the scene that you want Unity to load after the SpheroConnectionScene is done.
 It will proceed to the scene after it connects to a Sphero.

 Second, on Android, you have the abilitiy to connect to multiple Spheros, which you enable by checking the `Multiple Spheros` check box.

+Third, the `Splash Screen` Inspector variable takes a Texture2D to display as iOS attempts to connect.
+This should be the same splash screen that your application uses if you want the transition to be fluid.

 ### No Sphero Connected Scene